Hornsea: Prehistory to medieval

 There is evidence of prehistoric human activity in the area.
 Near Norththorpe, north of Hornsea crop marks indicate a site interpreted as a Neolithic henge monument, thought to have been later reused as a Bronze Age ringwork.
 The site is similar to one excavated at Paddock Hill, near Thwing.
 The site consists of cropmarks indicating circular 6 to 8 m ditch surrounding a 50 m diameter circular area, with a probably entrance point at the east-south-east.
 There are cropmark indications that an outer ditch existed and that a roundhouse or henge was located inside the monument.
 Prehistoric finds in Hornsea include a polished Neolithic stone axehead, Neolithic or Bronze Age flints, and Bronze Age flint arrowhead.

 There are also cropmarks in the Hornsea area indicating human activity during the Iron Age/Roman Britain period, thought to the remnants of field systems.

 An Anglo-Saxon burial ground was discovered in 1913 near the Hydro on Cliff Road – the site was re-excavated in 1982.
 Thirteen skeletons were initially found, and a further six at the later excavations – a wide variety of grave goods were found including vases, and objects of bronze, ivory, bone, silver, jet and beads.

-Hornsea is mentioned as a Manor, as Hornesse, in the Domesday Book.
-At the Norman conquest overlordship passed from Morcar to Drogo de la BeuvriËre.
+Hornsea is mentioned as a Manor, as Hornesse, in the Domesday Book of 1086.
+After the Norman Conquest of England in 1066, overlordship passed from Morcar to Drogo de la Beuvrière.
 Drogo fled to Flanders c.
-1086 after killing his wife, a relative of William I and Holderness subsequently passed to Odo, Count of Aumale.
+1086 after killing his wife, a relative of William the Conqueror, and Holderness subsequently passed to Odo, Count of Aumale.
 In around 1088 Odo gave the manor, church and lands at Hornsea to the Benedictine St Mary's Abbey, York.
 Rights of fishing in the Mere also passed to the Abbey.